 Did you upgrade to the latest, greatest smartphone recently?
-I want you to be sure you're getting top dollar for your gently used old one!
+Do you have some old gadgets laying around that you're ready to get rid of?
+Here are some ways to make sure you get top dollar for your gently used electronics.

-People who buy these phones want to be cutting edge, and chances are the phones they already had were pretty fancy.
-The Financial Times of London estimates there is $5 billion in unwanted phones sitting in people's drawers at home.
+The Financial Times of London estimates there's about $5 billion in unwanted phones sitting in people's drawers.
 Don't let those unloved phones gather dust!
-In addition to old standbys like Craigslist and eBay, you can try these sites when you want to sell an old phone:
+In addition to old standbys like Craigslist and eBay, you can try these sites when you want to sell used electronics:

 - Swappa.com for Android devices

 - Gazelle.com for Apple products, plus Android, BlackBerry and other phones

 - Gizmogul.com lets you sell old phones for cash and donate to charity at the same time

 - NextWorth.com for phones, cameras, tablets and games